-Interestingly, when the pandemic initially broke out many of our scheduled trainings had to fall off because our clients’ training budget had been slashed in order to make way for the crisis relief plans.
+When the pandemic initially broke out in March of 2020, many of our scheduled training programs had to fall off because our clients’ training budgets had been slashed to make way for the crisis relief plans.

-Usually the training budget gets cut first whenever an organization is undergoing budget cuts, this is an unfortunate practice in many organizations.
-One question that comes to mind is – is the Training function not critical enough to survive the chopping board?
+Usually, the training budget is cut first whenever an organization is undergoing budget constraints and this is an unfortunate practice in many organizations.
+This makes one wonder – is the Training function not critical enough to survive the chopping board?

 1. Failure to align training interventions to business objectives,